An Incremental Unified Framework for Small Defect Inspection: Experiments

 \subsection{Ablation Study}

+We conduct the ablation study on MvTec AD~\cite{bergmann2019mvtec} to evaluate the effectiveness of different components in our proposed method.

-\textbf{Effectiveness of Object-Aware Self-Attention} To demonstrate the effectiveness of classifying attributes, we ablate Object-Aware Self-Attention in our structure. ``w/o OASA'' in Table~\ref{ablation} shows that this structure can reduce catastrophic forgetting by classifying information insertion.
+\textbf{Effectiveness of Object-Aware Self-Attention} To demonstrate the effectiveness of category labels, we ablate Object-Aware Self-Attention in our structure. ``w/o OASA'' in Table~\ref{ablation} shows that this structure can reduce catastrophic forgetting by category information insertion.
+Moreover, in Fig.~\ref{ab3} (``w/o OASA''), if there is no semantic boundary, the network can still detect anomalies in the current object, but serious feature conflicts will occur in other regions of the object, further affecting the overall performance of the network.

 \textbf{Effectiveness of Semantic Compression Loss} To demonstrate the effectiveness of Semantic Compression Loss, we ablate this loss in our training. ``w/o SCL'' in Table~\ref{ablation} shows that this structure can reduce catastrophic forgetting by preserving more space for new objects.
+Besides, in Fig.~\ref{ab3} (``w/o SCL''), by compressing more space for new objects, we can obtain clearer defect localization in detail, which indicates that more network space can be explained in incremental learning by semantic compression loss.

 \textbf{Effectiveness of Our Updating Strategy} To demonstrate the effectiveness of our updating strategy, we ablate this updating method, and ``w/o US'' in Table~\ref{ablation} shows that this method can reduce catastrophic forgetting.
-Also, in Fig.~\ref{ab3}, our algorithm can help memorize important semantic spaces for old objects, thus reducing the rewriting of semantic space in the reconstruction network.
+Also, in Fig.~\ref{ab3} (``w/o US''), our algorithm can help memorize important semantic spaces for old objects, thus reducing the rewriting of semantic space in the reconstruction network, thus leading to a better localization performance.